Thermochemical models of outer core convection with heterogeneous core-mantle boundary heat flux: Methods

 We also investigate $26$ new heterogeneous thermochemical models with a spatial pattern of outer boundary heat flux inferred from seismic tomography \citep{masters_1996} where the degree of heterogeneity is fixed at $\qstar=5$.
-We include $13$ pure thermal simulations from \citet{mound_2017}, which also use the same ``tomographic'' heat flux pattern with $\qstar=5$, with the other parameters same as the homogeneous models (i.e. $E=10^{-5}$, $Pr_T=1$ and $Pr_\xi=10$).
+We include $13$ pure thermal simulations from \citet{mound_2017}, which also use the same ``tomographic'' heat flux pattern with $\qstar=5$, with the other parameters same as the homogeneous models (i.e., $E=10^{-5}$, $Pr_T=1$ and $Pr_\xi=10$).

 The strength and structure of thermal RILs are expected to be influenced by the amplitude of the heterogeneous boundary condition.
 Therefore, we also investigate simulations with $\qstar=\{2.3, 10\}$ in thermochemical simulations run at three values of thermal Rayleigh $\tRaT=\{90, 550, 1200\}$ and a fixed chemical Rayleigh $\tRaC=10000$ ($6$ simulations), and one simulation with $\qstar = 1$, $\tRaT = 1200$, $\tRaC = 10000$.

-To systematically investigate the effect of varying $E$ is beyond the scope of this study; however, we perform an initial check of Ekman dependence using $3$ additional thermochemical simulations with supercriticalities that target the rapidly rotating regime for $E=\{10^{-4}, 3\times10^{-5}, 10^{-6} \}$.
+Under conditions relevant to Earth’s core, chemical buoyancy is widely expected to dominate over thermal buoyancy, with estimates indicating that $\tRaC\gg\tRaT$ \citep{gubbins_2001,jones_2000}.
+Consistent with this expectation, the convective power available from compositional driving, which scales with $\GrCinline$, is inferred to be substantially larger than that associated with thermal driving, proportional to $\GrTinline$ \citep{lister_1995,davies_2015,Nimmo_2015}.
+Quantitative estimation of the Rayleigh number ratio for the bulk of the outer core may be complicated by the potential presence of a mushy layer at the inner core boundary \citep{wilczynski_2025}.
+Here, we focus on systematically exploring a region of the ($\tRaT,\tRaC$) parameter space to assess the differences between thermally and chemically dominated convection.
+Systematically investigating the effect of varying $E$ is beyond the scope of this study; however, we perform an initial check of Ekman dependence using $3$ additional thermochemical simulations with supercriticalities that target the rapidly rotating regime for $E=\{10^{-4}, 3\times10^{-5}, 10^{-6} \}$.

-All simulation parameters and diagnostics are tabulated in supplementary table (\ref{app:diagnostics}).
-These simulation diagnostics, as defined in SI (section \ref{sec:diagnostics}), as well as the time-averaged results presented in section \ref{sec:results} are averaged over at least $100$ convective time-scales after the simulations reach a quasi-stationary state.
+All simulation parameters and diagnostics are tabulated in the supplementary table (Appendix \ref{app:diagnostics}).
+These simulation diagnostics, as defined in Appendix~\ref{app:SI} (section \ref{sec:diagnostics}), as well as the time-averaged results presented in section \ref{sec:results} are averaged over at least $100$ convective time-scales after the simulations reach a quasi-stationary state.